-General anesthesia is a treatment with certain medicinesthat puts you into a deep sleep so you do not feel pain during surgery.
-When you receive these medicines, you will not be aware of what is happening around you.
+General anesthesia is treatment with certain medicines that puts you into a deep sleep so you do not feel pain during surgery.
+After you receive these medicines, you will not be aware of what is happening around you.

-You will receive general anesthesia in a hospital or outpatient office.
-Most times, a doctor called an anesthesiologist will put you to sleep.
-Sometimes, a certified registered nurse anesthetist will take care of you.
+Most times, a doctor called an anesthesiologist will give you the anesthesia.
+Sometimes, a certified and registered nurse anesthetist will take care of you.

-The doctor will give you medication into your vein.
+The medicine is given into your vein.
 You may be asked to breathe in (inhale) a special gas through a mask.
 Once you are asleep, the doctor may insert a tube into your windpipe (trachea) to help you breathe and protect your lungs.

 You will be watched very closely while you are asleep.
 Your blood pressure, pulse, and breathing will be monitored.
-The doctor or nurse taking care of you can change how deeply asleep you are during the surgery.
+The health care provider taking care of you can change how deeply asleep you are during the surgery.

-You will not move, feel any pain, or have any memories of the procedure because of this medicine.
+You will not move, feel any pain, or have any memory of the procedure because of this medicine.

 Why the Procedure Is Performed